-Last year, more than 150,000 people took part in 1298 separate National Close the Gap Day events across the country.
-With events ranging from workplace morning teas, to sports days, school events and public events in hospitals and offices around the country — anyone can take part and make a difference.
+With events ranging from workplace morning teas, to sports days, school events and public events in hospitals and offices around the country — tens of thousands of people took part and made a difference.

 What is Close the Gap?

-Equal access to healthcare is a basic human right, and in Australia, we expect it.
-So what if we told you that you can expect to live almost 20 years less than your next-door neighbour?
+Equal access to healthcare is a basic human right, and in Australia we expect it.
+So what if we told you that you can expect to die a decade earlier than your next-door neighbour?
 You wouldn’t accept it.
 No-one should.

-But in reality, Aboriginal and Torres Strait Islander People can expect to live up to 10—17 years less than non-Indigenous Australians.
+But in reality, Aboriginal and Torres Strait Islander People can expect to live 10 years less than non-Indigenous Australians.
 Learn more about why the health gap exists.